-Groundwater seepage velocity (vs) is calculated using hydraulic conductivity (K), hydraulic gradient (i), and porosity (h).
+Groundwater seepage velocity (v_s) is calculated using hydraulic conductivity (K), hydraulic gradient (i), and porosity (n).

-$$v_s = K i/h$$
+$v_s = K i / n$

 - Hydraulic conductivity (K) is a measure of the capability of the soil material to transmit water and is also referred to as coefficient of permeability.
 Hydraulic conductivity has units similar to velocity (length over time such as ft/day or cm/sec).
 Hydraulic conductivity can be estimated using the soil type, and for sandy soils can be estimated using grain size distribution from soil cores using the Hazen method or other similar methods.
 Site-specific hydraulic conductivity should be evaluated using pumping tests or rising head/falling head tests.
 ASTM D2434-22 (Standard Test Methods for Measurement of Hydraulic Conductivity of Coarse-Grained Soils) provides additional details on measuring hydraulic conductivity.
 Soil zones with higher hydraulic conductivity (high permeability zones) can transport considerably more groundwater, and therefore nitrate. - Hydraulic gradient (i) is the calculated change in hydraulic head over a horizontal distance in the direction of groundwater flow.
 Hydraulic gradient is determined from site-specific measurements of groundwater elevation in monitoring wells.
 Groundwater flows along gradient from high to low head.
 Hydraulic gradient is reported as unitless or with units of distance over distance (for example, change in head feet divided by horizontal distance in feet).
 Hydraulic gradient must be determined from a synoptic (at the same time) groundwater elevation event.
 Hydraulic gradient should never be estimated using groundwater elevation collected on different dates.
-In addition, on sites that may be tidally influenced groundwater elevation measurements must be collected in a short period of time (15 to 30 minutes). - Porosity can be estimated in the lab using soil collected from the site.
+In addition, on sites that may be tidally influenced groundwater elevation measurements must be collected in a short period of time (15 to 30 minutes). - Porosity (n) is the volume of pore space within a soil material.
+Recognizing that not all pore space transmits groundwater (e.g., dead end pore space, immobile porosity) porosity is often measured as effective porosity (n{eff}) or that pore space that is capable of groundwater flow (n{eff} < n).
+Porosity can be estimated in the lab using soil collected from the site.
 Variability in porosity typically is less than a factor of two, with porosity ranging between 0.2 and 0.35 for most overburden porous media.
 At many sites a sensitivity analysis using a range of porosity values based on observed soil type is adequate.
 See Section 5.9 for additional information on porosity as related to PRB design.